bata24/gef/README.md

     wget -q https://raw.githubusercontent.com/bata24/gef/dev/install.sh -O- | sh
     ```
 - Note
-    - To simplify installation, `gef.py` is always installed to `/root/.gdbinit-gef.py`.
+    - To simplify installation, `gef.py` is always installed to `/root/.gef/gef.py`.
-    - This path is also registered in `/root/.gdbinit`.
+    - This path (directory) is also registered in `/root/.gdbinit`.
     - If you want to use a different user or location, move or edit both files manually.
     - For more installation option, see [docs/FAQ.md](docs/FAQ.md).
         - Options include using `venv` or `uv`.